lek-tin/hashnopolis/content/post/copy-list-with-random-pointer.md

         if head == None:
             return None

-        # First pass: for each node in the original list, inset a copied node between the node tne node.next
+        # First pass: for each node in the original list, insert a copied node between the node tne node.next
         cur = head
         while cur != None:
             # Make a copy of cur node, inset it to the middle of cur and cur.next